-An ear infection with pus, blood or excessive wax can also cause hearing loss and prompt your cat to try to clear their ears by scratching and shaking their head.
+An ear infection with pus, blood, or excessive wax can also cause hearing loss and prompt your cat to try to clear their ears by scratching and shaking their head.
 Peek inside their ears using a flashlight and magnifying glass to check.
-An ear full of pus, bloody discharge or excessive wax will also smell bad so pay attention to any foul odors coming from your cat’s ears!
+An ear full of pus, bloody discharge, or excessive wax will also smell bad, so pay attention to any foul odors coming from your cat’s ears!

 6. Observe Their Behavior When Around You

-If your cat seems more needy and clingy when he’s around you, this could be a sign that they feel insecure due to hearing loss or deafness.
+If your cat seems more needy and clingy when they’re around you, this could be a sign that they feel insecure due to hearing loss or deafness.
 A cat that gradually goes deaf will generally become less confident as their hearing diminishes.

 You may notice that your cat wants to jump into your lap every time you sit down.
 They may also follow you around more than usual and meow loudly to get your attention.

-When you’re wondering, “Is my cat deaf or ignoring me?” pay close attention to their behavior to determine if they have a hearing problem.
+When you’re wondering, “Is my cat deaf or ignoring me?”, pay close attention to their behavior to determine if they have a hearing problem.
 With a little perseverance and observation, you should be able to tell if your cat is deaf or suffering from gradual hearing loss.

-Why Cats Go Deaf?
+Why Do Cats Go Deaf?

 Caring for a Deaf Cat

 If you discover that your cat is deaf, you should know that most deaf cats can adapt and maintain a good quality of life.
-There are a few things you can do to help your cat adapt to their deafness, such as the following:
+There are a few things that you can do to help your cat adapt to their deafness, such as the following: